This is Banff National Park

 "That's not what I was expecting..."

 My stopped vehicle often signals others to stop and look around.
 As I was taking photos of the Cascade canal and comstocks, a vehicle stopped and a man and his wife got out and climbed the bank to the canal.
 The man reached the top first, took a quick look around and muttered the above quote, then quickly left.
-I would invite you instead to linger in this place and ponder man's creations in Banff.
+I would invite you instead to linger in this place and ponder man's impact on Banff.